-Groundwater quality in the San Gabriel Basin (which includes all basins discussed in the Groundwater Supply section except for Raymond Basin and Six Basins) is managed by the San Gabriel Basin Water Quality Authority (WQA).
-The WQA reviews and adopts a basin-wide groundwater quality management and remediation plan on an annual basis.
+Groundwater quality in the San Gabriel Basin (which includes all basins discussed in the Groundwater Supply section except for Raymond Basin and Six Basins) is managed by the Main San Gabriel Basin Watermaster (Watermaster) under its authority from the court.
+The Watermaster administers the Main San Gabriel Basin Judgment and enforces its provisions which establish water rights and responsibility for management of quantity and quality of the groundwater.
+They review and adopt their "Five-Year Water Quality and Supply Plan" each year.
+In addition, the San Gabriel Basin Water Quality Authority (WQA) was created by the state legislature to promote improvement of groundwater quality in the San Gabriel Basin.
+Their Basin-wide Groundwater Quality Management and Remediation Plan is reviewed and adopted annually.
 This plan includes all projects that the WQA is facilitating, and identifies various funding sources to ensure full funding for each project.
 The San Gabriel Valley's groundwater basin has water quality issues across the basin that are being addressed by WQA projects with a focus on 1) accelerating removal of contaminant mass in the basin, 2) preventing migration of contamination into critical groundwater supplies, 3) integrating cleanup with water supply, and 4) minimizing economic impact to the public.

 One of the primary constituents of concern in the groundwater basins of the Subregion is volatile organic compounds (VOCs) which are used primarily in industrial and commercial activities.
 Over time, VOCs have leached into the groundwater from ground disposal of chemicals.
-Additionally, the basin has been found to have high levels of NDMA, nitrate, phosphate, and TDS, primarily caused by industrial and commercial activities.
+Additionally, the basin has been found to have high levels of NDMA, nitrate, perchlorate, and TDS, primarily caused by industrial and commercial activities.
 Groundwater quality specific to each basin will be discussed below.